 - 1. Use technology in ways consistent with Trinity's school's mission. - 2.
 Prohibited when using technology: - 2.1.
 Sending or posting messages that are harassing or degrading. - 2.2.
 Bearing false witness or spreading rumors. - 2.3.
 Posting anonymous messages. - 2.4.
 Posting personal communications without the author's express consent. - 2.5.
 Stealing anything or violating copyright laws. - 2.6.
 Viewing inappropriate material and images and not seeking adult help when inadvertently entering an inappropriate site or page. - 2.7.
 Making password-protected files, environments, and/or sites unavailable for teacher or administrative review. - 2.8.
-Using school-provided email addresses outside of appropriate classroom use.
-If your Chromebook is misused, a damage Fee will be charged to your EDUCATE account.
+Using school-provided email addresses outside of appropriate classroom use. - 3.
+Safe Care and Responsible Use of Chromebooks: - 3.1.
+Students are expected to treat Chromebooks with care and respect at all times, including during transport, classroom use, and storage. - 3.2.
+Chromebooks should always be carried with two hands. - 3.3.
+Food and drinks must be kept away from the devices to prevent damage. - 3.4.
+Students may not write on any part of the Chromebook. - 3.5.
+If a Chromebook is damaged due to misuse, a repair or replacement fee will be charged to the family's EDUCATE account. - 3.6.
+Repeated negligence or intentional damage may result in a loss of Chromebook privileges. - 3.7.
+All devices are subject to monitoring by school staff and must be made available upon request for inspection or review.